joomla/accessibility/docs/custom-elements/Navigation-Breadcrumbs.md

 ## ARIA markup
 * `role="navigation"`: Defines the breadcrumb element as the navigation landmark region.
 * `aria-label="Breadcrumb"` or `aria-labelledby="IDREF"`: Provides a label or item ID that describes the type of navigation provided in the breadcrumb.
-* `aria-current="page"`: Applied to the last link in the set to indicate that it represents the current page.
+* `aria-current="page"`: Applied to the last link, in the set, to indicate that it represents the current page.
 If the element representing the current page is not a link, `aria-current` is optional.

 ## Utilities
 ### When to use
 * Use breadcrumb navigation for large websites and websites that have hierarchically arranged pages.
 ### When to consider something else
-* You shouldn’t use breadcrumbs for single-level websites that have no logical hierarchy or grouping.
+* Breadcrumbs should not be used for single-level websites that have no logical hierarchy or grouping.
 * Breadcrumb navigation should be regarded as an extra feature and shouldn’t replace effective primary navigation menus.